Kakusui/Elucidate/README.md

 The general idea is to use OpenAI (initially) and other LLM's (Anthropic and Gemini later) to continuously iterate upon translations to improve the quality.
 The package aims to utilize [EasyTL](https://github.com/Bikatr7/EasyTL) as a translation engine, but will also support providing already translated text to the package.

-This package utilizes Python protocols to "bootstrap" new functions onto the EasyTL package.
+This package utilizes Python protocols to "monkeystrap" new functions onto the EasyTL package.
 This allows for Elucidate to utilize a lot of the common logic already present in EasyTL, without having to duplicate it.
 For an idea of how this works, see [here](/src/elucidate/evaluators/protocols.py).

 ### Known Issues:

 - **Logging Directory Management**: EasyTL manages its logging directory by retrieving the class name from the qualified function name of the logged function.
 This setup allows for extensive code reuse but   poses a challenge for protocol-based functions in Elucidate, which are classless static functions.
 Consequently, the logging directory attribute is not present.
 This issue can be addressed by:
-    - Bootstrapping a new decorator definition for Elucidate.
+    - Monkeystrapping a new decorator definition for Elucidate.
     - Modifying EasyTL's logging directory management approach.
     - Changing how protocol-based functions are arranged in Elucidate.